New Releases by Stephen Graham Jones

 Mapping the Interior

-"Brilliant." —The New York Times Mapping the Interior is a horrifying, inward-looking novella from Stephen Graham Jones that Paul Tremblay calls "emotionally raw, disturbing, creepy, and brilliant."
-Blackfeet author Stephen Graham Jones brings readers a spine-tingling Native American horror novella.
-Walking through his own house at night, a fifteen-year-old thinks he sees another person stepping through a doorway.
-Instead of the people who could be there, his mother or his brother, the figure reminds him of his long-gone father, who died mysteriously before his family left the reservation.
-When he follows it he discovers his house is bigger and deeper than he knew.
+The New York Times bestselling author of The Only Good Indians, Stephen Graham Jones, brings readers a spine-tingling journey through a young boy''s haunted home.
+Winner of the 2017 Bram Stoker Award for Long Fiction!
+"A triumph.
+So emotionally raw, disturbing, creepy, and brilliant." —Paul Tremblay, New York Times bestselling author of Horror Movie Walking through his own house at night, a young boy thinks he sees another person stepping through a doorway.
+The figure reminds him of his long-dead father, who drowned mysteriously before his family left the reservation.
+When he follows, it he discovers his house is bigger and deeper than he ever knew.
 The house is the kind of wrong place where you can lose yourself and find things you''d rather not have.
-Over the course of a few nights, the boy tries to map out his house in an effort that puts his little brother in the worst danger, and puts him in the position to save them . . . at terrible cost.
-At the Publisher''s request, this title is being sold without Digital Rights Management Software (DRM) applied.
+Over the course of a few nights, the boy tries to map out his house in an effort that puts his younger brother in the worst danger, and puts him in the position to save them . . . at a terrible cost.
+"Brilliant." —The New York Times Also by Stephen Graham Jones: Night of the Mannequins At the Publisher''s request, this title is being sold without Digital Rights Management Software (DRM) applied.

 Uncanny Magazine